Ohio State vs. West Virginia Predictions, College Basketball BetMGM Promo Codes, & Picks - December 30

 Ohio State Performance Insights

-- The Buckeyes average 102.9 points per 100 possessions on offense (41st in college basketball), and give up 83 points per 100 possessions (44th in college basketball).
+- The Buckeyes average 102.9 points per 100 possessions (41st in college basketball), while giving up 83 points per 100 possessions (44th in college basketball).

-- Ohio State has won the turnover battle on average this season, committing 10.7 per game (89th in college basketball action) while forcing 12 (193rd in college basketball).
+- Ohio State has committed 10.7 turnovers per game (89th in college basketball action), 1.3 fewer than the 12 it forces on average (193rd in college basketball).

-- West Virginia ranks 167th in the nation at 37 rebounds per game.
-That's similar to the 36.7 its opponents average.

-- West Virginia knocks down 2.0 fewer threes per game than the opposition, 6.3 (283rd in college basketball) compared to its opponents' 8.3.

-- West Virginia has committed 10.5 turnovers per game (74th in college basketball), 1.5 more than the nine it forces (356th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.